Private From Whom? Minimal Information Leakage in Auctions: Abstract

 \section{Abstract}

-In many auctions, bidders may be reluctant to reveal private information to the auctioneer and other bidders.
-Among deterministic bilateral communication protocols, reducing what bidders learn requires increasing what the auctioneer learns.
-A protocol implementing a given social choice rule is on the \emph{privacy Pareto frontier} if no alternative protocol reveals less to both bidders and the auctioneer.
-For first-price auctions, the descending protocol and the sealed-bid protocol are both on the privacy Pareto frontier.
-For second-price auctions, the ascending protocol and the ascending-join protocol of \cite{haupt2025contextually} are both on the privacy Pareto frontier, but the sealed-bid protocol is not.
-A designer can flexibly trade off between what bidders learn and what the auctioneer learns by ``stitching'' different protocols together.
+In many auctions, bidders may value keeping their private information hidden from the auctioneer or other bidders.
+Yet information must be conveyed to conduct an auction.
+Among deterministic bilateral communication protocols, revealing less information to bidders requires revealing more information to the auctioneer, and vice versa.
+A protocol implementing a given social choice rule is on the \emph{Privacy Frontier} if no alternative protocol reveals less to both bidders and the auctioneer.
+For first-price auctions, the descending protocol and the sealed-bid protocol are on the Privacy Frontier.
+For second-price auctions, the ascending protocol and the ascending-join protocol are on the Privacy Frontier, but the sealed-bid protocol is not.
+We provide sufficient conditions for a protocol to be on the Privacy Frontier and devise alternative protocols allowing a designer to flexibly balance different dimensions of privacy.

 \textbf{Keywords}: Extensive-Form Mechanism Design, Privacy, Auctions \\ \textbf{JEL Codes}: D44, D47, D82.

 \onehalfspacing